New Maps of Hell (Bad Religion album): Release

 On February 27, 2008, Punknews.org reported that Epitaph would be releasing a deluxe edition of New Maps of Hell on July 8.
 In February and March, the band went on a West Coast tour of the US, consisting of two-night residencies in multiple Californian and Nevadan cities.
 Further shows were added, extending it into April 2008; Hi Fi Handgrenades supported some of these shows.
 They appeared on The Daily Habit, performing "We're Only Going to Die" and "New Dark Ages".
 On May 9, 2008, Punknews.org released the artwork for the reissue and more details, including the track list and the bonus DVD.
-The DVD features an hour of a live performance, music videos for "New Dark Ages" and "Honest Goodbye", a showing of Bad Religion making New Maps of Hell and Graffin and Gurewitz recording the acoustic bonus tracks.
-It also has seven bonus tracks which are performed acoustically.
+The DVD features an hour of a live performance, music videos for "New Dark Ages" and "Honest Goodbye", a showing of Bad Religion making New Maps of Hell and Graffin and Gurewitz recording the seven acoustic bonus tracks.
+Three of the tracks are new – "Won't Somebody", "Adam's Atoms" and "Chronophobia" – written specifically for the deluxe edition; the other four are new acoustic versions of older Bad Religion songs.
+An electric version of "Won't Somebody" was later recorded for 2010's The Dissent of Man.

 Over the next two months, the band appeared at various festivals in Europe including Groezrock, Pinkpop, Nova Rock and Hove.
 Between late June and late August 2008, the band performed on the Warped Tour.
 An acoustic version of "Sorrow" was posted on the band's Myspace on July 2.
 After two shows in Germany and Brazil, they played a few US shows, followed by a tour of Canada.
-The tour was supported by the Bronx, and was followed by a Califorian tour until October 2008.
+The tour was supported by the Bronx, and was followed by a Californian tour until October 2008.
 They played a few West Coast US shows in March 2009, prior to a performance at the Punk Spring festival in Japan, which was followed by shows in Hawaii and Spain.
 In September and October 2009, the band went on a tour of Australia with NOFX.